TorkamaniLab/imputation_accuracy_calculator/README.md

 # A tool for calculating imputation accuracy by comparing imputation results to WGS data.

 Documentation and scripts provided for calculating imputation accuracy.
-Tested using Minimac4 and Imputation Autoencoder (vcf format imputed files).
+Tested using Minimac4, Beagle, Impute5 and our deep learning based imputation tool project (in progress).
+Should work with any imputed VCF file that has GT or GT+DS format fields.

 ## Requirements